Co–Founder and President

 Rob Lederer is a shaper of leaders, helping members of senior teams be great leaders and managers, and improving their companies’ financial, operational, social, and environmental performance.

-Spotting an opportunity to dramatically improve how companies perform, Rob repurposed Management Resources around an innovative service that transforms how mid-size enterprises run themselves and create value.
-This moved Management Resources out of a classic consulting mindset and model, into leading the new field to “upgrade the Management Operating System (MOS)” – how the enterprise runs itself and creates value – and to do so without using consultants.
+Spotting an opportunity to dramatically improve how companies perform, Rob repurposed Management Resources around an innovative product — the Mosu™ Management System — that transforms how mid-size enterprises run themselves and create value.
+This moved Management Resources out of a classic consulting mindset and model, into management system sales, installation, and support.

-Over the course of a decade working with now business partner Jahn Ballard, inventor of the intellectual property that comprises much of the MOS Upgrade, Rob developed refinements that led to breakthroughs in messaging, packaging, and usability of the MOS Upgrade, including in 2013 the distinction of the Management Operating System itself and the distinction of Upgrading the MOS.
+Over the course of a decade working with Jahn Ballard, inventor and “curator” of the business processes that comprise much of the Mosu™ Management System, Rob developed refinements that led to breakthroughs in messaging, packaging, and usability of the product.

 Rob founded Management Resources in 2002, originally as a business & leadership coaching/consulting firm.
 Rob and his team have contributed to the high performance of hundreds of companies and their leaders.
 As a CEO Coach, Rob has been chosen by more owners of Inc. 500, Inc. Inner City 100, and Fortune Small Biz Inner City 100 award winners to be their Business & Leadership Coach than has any coach in the country.